Antispam protection

 notspamomgfUeIbG@fiJQTcVvQLo.muniMx2KN4mHB.cz

 .
-You will accomplish this in
+You can do this in

 mutt

-at the
+with the

-b key, in Thunderbird this plugin will be enabled
+b key, in Thunderbird the

 Whitelisting and blacklisting